-PPTP VPN SECURITY CONCERNS
+PPTP VPN SECURITY RISKS

 PPTP is Microsoft’s VPN implementation that has been around since Windows NT.
 User’s tend to like using PPTP as it’s typically configured on Windows Desktops with a shortcut that remembers username and password for quick access.
 When coupled with proper name resolution (historically WINS) and now DNS, users can easily browse the network for shares and printers.
 On the back-end Windows Server PPTP is configured by the system administrator with the Routing and Remote Access role (RRAS).
 While the tools used to manage and deploy PPTP Systems have changed with each new version of Windows it’s universally agreed that PPTP is insecure as compared to modern alternatives and adds additional indirect support costs even when upgraded to support SSTP.

 The PPTP protocol itself is no longer considered secure as cracking the initial MS-CHAPv2 authentication can be reduced to the difficulty of cracking a single DES 56-bit key, which with current computers can be brute-forced in a very short time (making a strong password largely irrelevant to the security of PPTP as the entire 56-bit keyspace can be searched within practical time constraints).